ofentsebotlhale/joburgstay/EMAILJS_SETUP_FIX.md

 ```

 ## 🔧 **Root Cause:**
-EmailJS requires recipient email addresses to be configured in the **template settings**, not passed as parameters in the code.
+EmailJS requires recipient email addresses to be passed as parameters in the code AND configured in the template settings.
+The error occurs when the `guest_email` parameter is missing from the JavaScript call.

 ## ✅ **Solution Steps:**